ronenliberman/Symbiodiniaceae-in-juvenile-octocoral/README.md

 # Symbiodiniaceae-in-juvenile-octocoral across depth.
-Files that are in this repository are used to analyze ITS2 Illumina sequences that were analyzed using Symportal.
+ITS2 seqyences files in this repository were derived from Symportal pipline.
 I addition, raw psbA sequences that were used to construct phylogenetic tree of Cladocopium are provided.